CastosHQ/Seriously-Simple-Podcasting/readme.txt

 = 1.2 =
 * 2013-02-12
-* [FEATURE] Added setting for redirecting podcast feed to new URL
+* [NEW] Added setting for redirecting podcast feed to new URL
-* [FEATURE] Added episode meta data to start of episode excerpt
+* [NEW] Added episode meta data to start of episode excerpt
 * [FIX] Fixed file size info & episode descriptions in feeds
 * [USABILITY] Moved settings page to be a sub-page of the Podcast menu
-* [UPDATE] Improved enclosure file size detection
+* [TWEAK] Improved enclosure file size detection
-* [UPDATE] Improved code commenting to make some features more clear
+* [TWEAK] Improved code commenting to make some features more clear
-* [UPDATE] Improved script loading in dashboard to improve performance on all admin pages
+* [TWEAK] Improved script loading in dashboard to improve performance on all admin pages
-* [UPDATE] Improved FAQ list
+* [TWEAK] Improved FAQ list

 = 1.1.4 =
 * 2013-02-07
-* [UPDATE] Switching to using WordPress' built-in MIME type detection
+* [TWEAK] Switching to using WordPress' built-in MIME type detection
-* [UPDATE] Improving feed tag layout
+* [TWEAK] Improving feed tag layout

 = 1.1.3 =
 * 2013-01-23